-When trying to expand your network, make sure you utilise opportunities while at university.
-Attend careers fairs, recruitment events and employer talks or lectures.
+If you're at university, utilise the contacts available to you before you graduate.
+Make the most of careers fairs, recruitment networking events and employer talks or lectures.
 Visit your university careers service to see if they can put you in touch with employers in your area of interest.

-Maintain contact with lecturers, the people you meet on work experience placements or internships, and fellow volunteers, you never know when they might come in useful.
+Keep in touch with lecturers, the people you meet on work experience placements or internships and fellow volunteers - you never know when these contacts might come in useful.

-Social media is also a really effective way of building and maintaining your professional network.
-Being present on sites such as Twitter and LinkedIn, and following and connecting with companies and individuals in your chosen field can yield impressive results.
-It's not unheard of for students and graduates to be offered a job solely off the back of their social media profiles.
+Social media is also an effective way of building and maintaining your professional network.
+Being on sites such as Twitter and LinkedIn, and following and connecting with companies and individuals in your chosen field, can yield impressive results.
+It's not unheard of for students and graduates to be offered a job off the back of their social media profiles.

 Emphasise the skills you have

-However, if you lack direct experience in your chosen field, don't gloss over the fact; instead use it to demonstrate your passion and motivation to learn.
-Highlight examples of your dedication and commitment to learning gained through volunteering work, internships or work shadowing.
+However, as you're likely to lack direct experience in your chosen field, don't gloss over this fact.
+Instead use it to demonstrate your passion and motivation to learn.
+Highlight examples of your dedication and commitment to learning, gained through volunteering work, internships or work shadowing.

 Target realistic roles

-There's nothing wrong with aiming high, but if you've no previous experience, it's pointless starting your job search by applying for senior roles.
+There's nothing wrong with aiming high, but if you've no previous experience, starting your job search by applying for senior roles is pointless.
 Be realistic and instead target entry-level or junior jobs and be prepared to start at the bottom and work your way up.

-Speculative applications are also a useful tool.
-While the majority of advertised vacancies require some form of previous experience, who's to say you can't create your own vacancy by highlighting what you could bring to the business?
+Being proactive by sending out speculative applications is also worthwhile.
+While the majority of advertised vacancies require some form of previous experience, who's to say that you can't create your own vacancy by highlighting what you could bring to the business?